Mental Health Program

 The Dauphin County Mental Health system has a legal basis for the mental health system in the Mental Health/Intellectual Disabilities Act of 1966.
 The MH/ID Administrator employs a Deputy MH Administrator and MH Program Specialist staff that carries out various functions such as planning, evaluation, program development, contracting, and quality assurance.
 Specific Mental health services are mandated in every County.

-The County contracts with a provider network of about 30 agencies to offer services to eligible individuals, children and adults.
+The County contracts with a provider network of about 30 agencies to offer services to eligible individuals, children, and adults.
 County involvement in the provision of mental health services to medical assistance recipients has also expanded service capacity and service programs for persons with an ACCESS card.
 Every year, Dauphin County completes an Annual Mental Health Plan which describes the system in detail.
-Click here for Program Information and review a copy of the most current MH Annual Plan for FY 13-14.
+Click here for Program Information and review a copy of the most current MH Annual Report for FY 19-20.

 Click on the links below for more information: